 ADHD in Adults

 According to the Centers for Disease Control, cases of Attention Deficit Hyperactivity Disorder (ADHD) are up 42 percent since the previous decade.
-This means that we are growing up, with more and more adults knowing they have the disorder.
+This means that we are growing up with more and more adults knowing that they have the disorder.
 Today, as adults display symptoms of ADHD, it’s important to be informed about the latest psychological treatment options.
 While once considered solely a pediatric condition, research has shown that ADHD persists into adulthood and old age (1).
-In fact, approximately 60% to 70% of children affected with the disorder transition into adulthood with some or all of the signs and symptoms of the disorder (2).
-ADHD in adults has been found to influence all domains of life including: marital relationships, management of finances, health behaviors, and even driving (3).
-With the disease so often discussed in relation to children and adolescents, finding the right professional and educator, explicitly trained in ADHD in adults, is key.
+In fact, approximately 60 to 70 percent of children affected by the disorder transition into adulthood with some or all of the signs and symptoms of the disorder (2).
+ADHD in adults has been found to influence all domains of life, including marital relationships, management of finances, health behaviors, and even driving (3).
+With the disease so often discussed in relation to children and adolescents, finding the right professional and educator, explicitly someone trained in ADHD in adults is key.

-While many adults with ADHD are treated with pharmacotherapy techniques, clinical research has shown that life-skills coaching, therapy and/or cognitive-behavioral therapy, can further improve outcomes (6).
-Although medications have been shown to reduce core neurobiological symptoms for many adults with ADHD, many have been found to continue to experience significant residual symptoms or cannot tolerate the medications and thus, require additional assistance in managing their disorder (7).
-Cognitive-behavioral therapy refers to a type of mental health treatment that focuses on all the thoughts and behaviours the individual has occur in the “here and now (8).
+While many adults with ADHD are treated with pharmacotherapy techniques, clinical research has shown that life-skills coaching, therapy, and/or cognitive-behavioral therapy can further improve outcomes (6).
+Although medications have been shown to reduce core neurobiological symptoms for many adults with ADHD, many have been found to continue to experience significant residual symptoms or cannot tolerate the medications, and thus require additional assistance in managing their disorder (7).
+Cognitive-behavioral therapy refers to a type of mental health treatment that focuses on all the thoughts and behaviours the individual has that occur in the “here and now” (8).
 Moreover, therapy with partners or family members of adults living with ADHD has been found to significantly result in these individuals having a better understanding of the impact of ADHD on the patient’s behavior and interpersonal style (9).

 While psychological treatments are beneficial, a recent review of scientific literature revealed that there has been limited research on psychosocial treatments for adults with ADHD (10).
-Over many years, the staff of Dr Eliana Cohen Psychology Professional Corp have been developing, studying, and refining different types designed to foster the development of skills to help adults with ADHD specifically.
-Moreover, the clinical experience the staff poses allows them to effectively deal with problems related to impulsivity, social behavior, and mood control are common only to a subset of adult patients with ADHD, but require a different intervention format than traditional therapy sessions.
+Over many years, the staff of Dr. Eliana Cohen Psychology Professional Corp have been developing, studying, and refining different types of treatments that are designed to foster the development of skills to help adults with ADHD specifically.
+Moreover, the clinical experience the staff poses allows them to effectively deal with problems related to impulsivity, social behavior, and mood control, which are common only to a subset of adult patients with ADHD, but require a different intervention format than traditional therapy sessions.
 In our experience, we have found that individualized, but targeted, behavioural and cognitive interventions steadily applied by the client, with our support, can result in significant improvements in daily functioning and in all affected domains of the client’s life.

 ADHD in adulthood is a valid and prevalent disorder.
 Adults with ADHD are not alone.
-They have unique abilities and they need to learn to harness.
-Adults with ADHD are also able to live healthy, productive lives, full of success in all areas- work, relationships, health etc. If you are concerned about ADHD, in yourself or a loved one, you are advised to seek treatment with a healthcare professional.
+They have unique abilities that they need to learn to harness.
+Adults with ADHD are also able to live healthy, productive lives, full of success in all areas – work, relationships, health etc. If you are concerned about ADHD in yourself or a loved one, you are advised to seek treatment with a healthcare professional.